Baltimore

 Inner Harbor / Harborplace

-From industrial waterfront to tourist destination.
-A case study in urban renewal, deindustrialization, and the politics of who a city is rebuilt for.
+From industrial waterfront to tourist destination — and now in flux again.
+A case study in urban renewal, deindustrialization, and the question of who a city is rebuilt for.

 Site 10